DefinitelyNotDevan/BSE_Portfolio/index.md

 # Gesture Controlled Rover
 My project is the Gesture Controlled Rover which uses an accelerometer to determine the movements of the rover.
 It works by communicating wirelessly the values from the accelerometer to the main Arduino board and it does this with two Bluetooth modules.
-While I struggled to connect wires and pair Bluetooth modules and not break my project, I still completed my project and gained new knowledge regarding engineering.
+While I struggled to connect wires, pair Bluetooth modules, and not break my project, I still completed the project and gained new knowledge regarding engineering.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|